-^{} Required only of those students who do not pass the reading placement test.
+\\ Required only of those students who do not pass the reading placement test.

-Foreign langua ige 6

-100, 101 Chinese, French, German, Italian,

-Russian, or Spanish I, II
+Foreign language\\\ 100, 101 Chinese, French, German, Italian, Russian, or Spanish I, II \\\Students who place at the 200-level or above are still expected to take a minimum of 3 credits at the level of placement.
 Students who are native speakers of other languages may have their requirement waived upon documentation of proficiency.
-To initiate a request for a waiver, students should see the chairperson of the foreign language department.
+To initiate a request for a waiver, students

-Mathematics[†] 3-4

 One course from the following:

 MTH-102 Elements of Finite Mathematics

 MTH-105 Algebra and Trigonometry

 MTH-210 Calculus I